-A long-running hoax claims that drivers who flash their headlights at a car driving without its lights on may prompt a carload of "Bloods" gang members to chase and kill them.
+A long-running urban legend warns that drivers who flash their headlights at a car driving without its lights on may prompt a carload of gang members to chase and kill them as part of a gang initiation.

 The faxes announced “Blood Initiation Weekend” and indicated that potential gang members are supposed to drive around with their lights off.
 To be accepted into a gang, these drivers are supposed to shoot and kill everyone in the first car that does a courtesy flash to warn them that their lights are off.

-Copies of the bogus fax were also handed out at banks and hospitals by well-intended workers.
-Radio stations also issued warnings.
+Copies of the bogus warning were handed out at banks and hospitals by well-intended workers.
+Some radio stations also issued warnings to listeners.
 Police departments in dozens of states fielded calls from concerned citizens.

-The most recent incarnation of the gang initiation hoax is in the form of a graphic being circulated on social networks.
-This graphic shows a warning which reads almost the same as the 1993 hoax:
+The most recent version of the gang initiation hoax came in the form of a graphic which was heavily circulated on social networks in mid-2013, and again in 2014.
+This graphic included a warning which read almost the same as the 1993 hoax:

 Don’t flash headlights at any car with no lights on!